 Many of these folks will receive very high penalties, especially if they attempt to navigate the complex world of offshore reporting on their own.
 The true tax evaders are not the people with a foreign account in their name (although they will be the first to get caught.)
 The problem lies with nominee accounts; accounts opened in the name of shell companies.

 Although shell companies are not illegal here in the United States, the IRS often considers them an affirmative act of tax evasion if the entity has no valid business purpose.
 Some folks create offshore companies that in turn are owned by other offshore companies that in turn open a bank account.
 They use shell companies to hide their money from Uncle Sam and creditors.
-The Daily Mail correctly notes that some countries such as Saudi Arabia and the United States are some of the easier countries to create nominee entities.

 Failure to file an FBAR form or properly report an offshore account can be a felony if willful.
 Statistically, few people get prosecuted for unreported offshore accounts.
 Combine unfiled FBAR forms and accounts in the name of shell companies, however, and the odds of prosecution increase exponentially.